ToolShedTested

 #2: Ryobi ONE+ HP 18V Jigsaw -- Best Budget

-If $79 is too steep, buy it used or factory-refurbished from the Ryobi direct store for $50-$60.
+If $79 is too steep, buy it used or factory-refurbished from the Ryobi direct store at the current retailer price.
 Do not buy an off-brand jigsaw just to save $20.
 A jigsaw with a bad blade clamp will teach a beginner bad habits (overcorrecting for a wandering blade) that carry to better tools later.

 #3: DeWalt DCS334B 20V MAX XR -- Best Premium